Skip to main content

 “I have to thank a lot of people for enabling me to go,” Askew said.
 “Without them, it just would not have been possible.”

-Askew, who has degrees in psychology, hopes to go to work in international business negotiations.
-Her stay in China was an introduction to the growing competitiveness of global business and confirmation of hypotheses of books such as Thomas L. Friedman’s “The World Is Flat.”
+Askew, who has degrees in psychology, hopes to work in international business negotiations.
+Her stay in China introduced her to the growing competitiveness of global business and confirmed the hypotheses of books such as Thomas L. Friedman’s “The World Is Flat.”

-At the same time, aspects of distant cultures are impossible to appreciate without experiencing them, she says.
+At the same time, she said aspects of distant cultures are impossible to appreciate without experiencing them.

-And frequent interactions with residents dispelled Askew’s notion the United States is a place where people around the world aspire to live.
+Frequent interactions with residents dispelled Askew’s notion that the United States is a place where people around the world aspire to live.

 “They think America is nice and would like to visit, but they want to live in China.”